beginning of content

 Key facts

-- Haemorrhoidectomy is an operation to remove severe haemorrhoids (piles).
+• A haemorrhoidectomy is a common operation to remove severe haemorrhoids (piles).

-- You may need to take laxatives, such as stool softeners, to reduce discomfort when emptying your bowels (pooing).
+• You may need to take laxatives after surgery to reduce discomfort when emptying your bowels (pooing).

 What is a haemorrhoidectomy?

-Haemorrhoidectomy is an operation to remove severe haemorrhoids (also known as piles).
+A haemorrhoidectomy is an operation to remove severe haemorrhoids (also known as 'piles').
 The procedure is common and generally safe.

-It's usually a day procedure and is usually carried out under a general anaesthetic.
-Recovery after the surgery can take a few weeks and can be painful.
+It is usually a day procedure carried out under a general anaesthetic.
+Recovery can take a few weeks and can be painful.

-Haemorrhoids are lumps that occur inside and around the anal canal.
+Haemorrhoids are lumps that occur in and around the anal canal (anus or back passage).

 When is a haemorrhoidectomy needed?

-Some people may prefer surgery sooner rather than later.
-It's important to talk to your doctor about the benefits and risks of surgery.
+Some people may prefer surgery to other interventions.
+It is important to talk to your doctor about the benefits and risks of surgery.

 Follow the guidelines your doctor gives you on how to prepare for the procedure.

-You will be asked to fast (not to eat or drink) some time before admission to the clinic.
+You will be asked to fast (not eat or drink) for some time before you arrive at the clinic.

 If you usually take blood-thinning medicines, you might be asked to stop taking them some days before the procedure.
 Always check with your doctor before you stop taking a medicine.

-You might also be asked to take an enema or laxative to empty out your bowel.
+You might also be asked to use an enema (where liquid is inserted into your anus) or a laxative to empty out your bowel.

-Learn more about how to prepare for surgery here.
+Learn more about how to prepare for surgery.

 Recovering from a haemorrhoidectomy

-After surgery, you'll probably be in quite a bit of pain — especially when opening your bowels.
+After surgery, you will likely have pain, especially when opening your bowels.
 You might also have some bleeding.

 Recovery